Many chemicals partition in water and can exert adverse effects on aquatic systems threatening the survival of the members of these ecosystems.

 MLOGP and RDCHI are the most correlated variables because they measure lipophilicity, which is the driving force of narcosis.

-The second step is to build a neural network that represents the approximation function.
-For approximation problems, it is usually composed by:
+The second step is building a neural network representing the approximation function.
+It is usually composed by:

 The neural network has 8 inputs (TPSA, SAacc, H-050, MLOGP, RDCHI, GATS1p, nN, C-040) and 1 output (LC50).